fact-project/fact-tools/src/site/markdown/example_writing.md

         15.485890265286749
     ...

-Since you probably want to write out something to connect these number to events, you could also write out the event number of each event like so:
+Since you probably want to write out something to connect these numbers to events, you could also write out the event number of each event like so:

     <-- No spaces between keys--/>
     <stream.io.CsvWriter keys="EventNum,maxAmplitudeMean" url="file:///tmp/output.csv" />